 One particularly tasty way to fight the symptoms of SAD is to incorporate more acai into your winter diet.
 Acai is one of the healthiest berries on the planet, best known for its high content of antioxidants, which also support and protect the brain.
 These special antioxidants have been shown in numerous studies to improve mental function, boost energy, reduce irritation and even encourage a healthy libido.
 All these benefits contribute to better mental health in the winter and throughout the year, for that matter!
 Some winter acai powder recipe favorites include these acai berry tarts for a sweet after-dinner treat and these acai energy bites to get a super start to the morning.

 Hormones also play a key role in mental health and really affect how you feel emotionally during the winter season, which is why the adaptogen maca is such a great ingredient to eat in the winter time.
 Maca helps balance your endocrine system, thereby encouraging your body to achieve a natural state of hormonal equilibrium and overall health.
+It's no wonder it's one of the most commonly used hormone balancing superfoods in everyday recipes!
 Navitas Organics Maca Powder is rich in micronutrients that aren’t found in most other foods, including trace minerals and protective flavonoid compounds.
 Some scientific evidence even suggests that maca is an effective anti-anxiety supplement, and even boosts your brain’s capacity to learn and remember new things.
 Regular consumption of maca is also helpful in maintaining a healthy libido in both men and women!
 Try packing some of these tasty cacao maca energy bites in your travel bag this winter or create a cacao maca energy elixir to warm up on a cold winter’s day.

 Hungry for more ways to use these mood-supporting superfoods?
 Click here to visit our recipe library!